Šaban Bajramović: Music career

 After Goli Otok, his intensive music career began.
 He made his first record in 1964, with the recording act Crna mamba (Black Mamba).
 He continued to produce music with Crna mamba for 20 years.
 The highlight of their career was their performance for Indira Gandhi in India, where he gained the title King of Romani music.
 He also performed to Yugoslav politician Josip Broz Tito.

 In the early nineties, he recorded "Đelem, Đelem", which is considered the Romani people's ethnic anthem.
 At the time, he decided to change his stage presence, starting to wear sunglasses while performing.

 Since 2000, he started collaborating with Bosnian-based Sevdah act Mostar Sevdah Reunion, which rose him to prominence yet again.
 In 2001, he recorded the album A Gipsy Legend with the group, released on behalf of World Connection, which gained international attention.

 In 2002, he worked with Croatian band Cubismo.
 Their partnership resulted in the appearance of "Geljan dade", one of Bajramović's best known songs.
 Published on the album Romano raj, the song was noted for its complex structure and lyrical content.
 The abstract motif of the song presents suffering people of Romani descent whose fathers went the United States to provide income for their children, ultimately leading to more problems due to their absence.
 Geljan dade was covered by a wide range of musicians from varying genres, including Gru, Muharem Serbezovski and Boban Zdravković.
 Zdravković performed the first known version of the song in Serbian, titled "Prokleta je Amerika".

 In 2005, Miloš Stojanović and Dragi Šestić directed his biopic film, titled Šaban, which gained notoriety in Eastern Europe.
-For the purposes of that documentary Dragi Šestić produced the album for Snail Records with the title "Saban", which won a World Music Award.
+For the purposes of that documentary Dragi Šestić produced the album for Snail Records with the title Šaban.
+The British magazine Songlines gave the album its special stamp of approval 'Top of the World'.

 In 2008, he produced Lova with Serbian hip-hop artist Sky Wikluh for the Serbian TV series Vratice se rode.